GenuineSounds/Closed-Captions/README.md

 ClosedCaption
 ==============
-[Genuine] Closed Caption is a mod for Minecraft that adds closed captions to Minecraft.
+ClosedCaption is a mod for Minecraft that adds closed captions to Minecraft.

 License
 =======